Clickable arrow icon In this article

 Types of Capital Markets

-There are two types of capital markets and they are the primary market and the secondary market.
+There are two types of capital markets: primary and secondary.

-• Primary market: It is the new issue market, where companies issue shares for the first time through an IPO.
-Once the IPO is successful, the shares of the company get listed on the stock exchange.
-Money in the primary market is raised through private placement, rights issues, and prospectus.
-The money is raised for the growth and expansion of the company.
+• Primary market: This is the new issue market, where companies issue shares for the first time through an IPO.
+Once the IPO succeeds, the company’s shares are listed on the stock exchange.
+Money in the primary market is raised through private placement, rights issues, and prospectuses.
+The money is raised for the company’s growth and expansion.

 • Secondary market: It is a market for trading listed shares and securities.
 A stock exchange is usually the marketplace for buying and selling securities.
-In India, the major stock exchanges are National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) and a majority of equity trading and investments take place on these two exchanges.
-NSE and BSE are the perfect examples of secondary markets.
+In India, the major stock exchanges are the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE), and a majority of equity trading and investments take place on these two exchanges.
+NSE and BSE are perfect examples of secondary markets.

 Capital Market Instruments